ssenmosip/mosip-temp-documentation/FRS-MOSIP-Sub-Systems.md

 When the pool reaches a configured number of minimum UINs, MOSIP generates another pool of UIN.

-The UINs generated follows the following policies:
+The UINs generated follow the following policies:

 1. UIN should not contain any alphanumeric characters